Updated: Jun 7

 Pen options - Admittedly, the pens are a lot of fun to use.
 I particularly liked the calligraphy pen.
 With the creative pen, you can also write in rainbows or snowflakes.
 You can also circle content and make it disappear using the magic pen.
 By drawing a circle with the magic pen, you can also spotlight content by darkening the screen and highlighting it.
-You can use this tool to predict content with students or to provide clues about ideas.
+You can use this tool to predict students' content or provide clues about ideas.

 In SmartNotebook, creating content from scratch can be tedious and time-consuming, so I was about to give up and throw in the towel until I realized under inset, I could add content from the Smart Exchange site.
 Wow!
 I was so surprised at what it offered to my learners!
 It's a library full of templates that you can use or customize for your own needs, saving your teacher's time and sanity!

 Creating a free account is the first step.
-Next, search for content based on keywords, grades, or subjects.
-Select standards or resources to interact with.
+Next, search for content based on keywords, grades, or subjects—select standards or resources to interact with.

 There were so many interactive activities to choose from!
 I downloaded an activity I liked and opened it in SmartNotebook - it was ready to go!
-It's awesome to show material on the interactive whiteboard for students to do, but what if you wanted all students to interact with the material?
+It's fantastic to show material on the interactive whiteboard for students to do, but what if you wanted all students to interact with the material?
 Lumio is a great tool for that!

 Lumio is an interactive component of SmartNotebook that allows all students to use their own devices to engage in the content.
-Create an activity and start it, then provide students with the code to join the class.
+Create an activity, start it, and then provide students with the code to join the class.
 Once you've selected a mode, you can begin the lesson with your students.
 Lumio also offers other ways to interact with content.

-Add ad-free Youtube videos to your lessons
+Add ad-free Youtube videos to your lessons.

 Create content with their slides, where the design work is done for you.
-All you need to do is add your own content.
+All you need to do is add your content.

 Show slides where students can respond to the lesson and take part.
 They can also brainstorm ideas here.

-Response prompts can take the form of multiple-choice, true/false, check box answers, polls, or short answer responses
+Response prompts can take the form of multiple-choice, true/false, check box answers, polls, or short answer responses.

 Make a game!
 The monster quiz game was a hit with my students.
 Other activities include a game show, a matching label reveal, and sorting activities.